You Gotta Know These Architects

 - Eero Saarinen (1910–1961) The son of architect Eliel Saarinen, Eero was born in Finland but spent most of his life in the U.S. and died in Ann Arbor, Michigan.
 He designed many buildings on the campuses of MIT and Yale, as well as Dulles International Airport in Washington, D.C. and the TWA terminal at John F. Kennedy Airport in New York.
 Saarinen may be best known for designing the Gateway Arch in St. Louis, though he died before it was completed.
 Many of his works are characterized by elegant, sweeping forms, such as the Kresge Auditorium at MIT.

 - Antoni Gaudí (1852–1926) Gaudí created many extraordinary buildings in Barcelona in the early 20th century.
 His Art Nouveau-inspired works include the Casa Mila and Casa Batllo apartments, known from their undulating façades, and several works for patron Eusebi Guell, including the Parc Guell, a park in Barcelona.
-He spent 40 years working on the Expiatory Church of the Holy Family (also known as La Sagrada Familia); although its spindle-like towers are in place, the building remains unfinished, and Gaudí’s models for it were destroyed in the Spanish Civil War.
+He spent 40 years working on the Expiatory Church of the Holy Family (also known as La Sagrada Familia), which will be finished in 2026.
 He was also fond of using hyperbolic paraboloids in his work.

 This article was contributed by former NAQT writer Raj Dhuwalia.